LAWA Estuary Health National Picture Summary 2022

 -

-Estuary macrofauna are small invertebrates that can be seen with the naked eye and include hundreds of species such as worms, snails, crustaceans, and shellfish like pipi and cockles.
+Estuary macrofauna are small invertebrates that can be seen with the naked eye and include hundreds of species of worms, snails, crustaceans, and shellfish like pipi and cockles.
 Macrofauna are good indicators of estuary health because the community of species found in an area represent relatively long-term, local conditions.

 These indicators have been selected for the Estuary Health topic as they provide meaningful information about estuary condition and are monitored in a consistent way by regional and unitary councils across the country.
-In some regions, other useful indicators are monitored including sediment nutrient concentrations, sediment organic matter, Chlorophyll a content, sedimentation rates and the extend of certain habitats.
+In some regions, other useful indicators are monitored including sediment nutrient concentrations, sediment organic matter, Chlorophyll a content, sedimentation rates and the extent of certain habitats.
 The Estuary Health topic will be expanded as the collection of data for these and other indicators become more uniform.
+Recent and ongoing work by the Ministry for the Environment to stocktake environmental attributes, collate advice on estuary indicators for Aotearoa New Zealand, and revise the National Estuary Monitoring Protocol will support this growth.

-You can freely explore the data from these monitoring programmes through the Estuary Health topic, using the map (desktop users) to look at patterns within estuaries and regions, and the indicator figures to see how their values have changed through time.
+You can freely explore the data through the Estuary Health topic, using the map (desktop users) to look at patterns within estuaries and regions, and the indicator figures to see how their values have changed through time.

 More estuary resources are available online from LAWA and our partners to help inform and inspire.
 Below we have links to LAWA estuary health factsheets, the DOC Estuaries Hub, and national reporting from the Ministry for the Environment and Statistics New Zealand.